 WHY AN EXPERIENCED FEDERAL HEALTH CARE FRAUD DEFENSE LAWYER CAN HELP

-Local Expertise in Federal Courts.
-Given how extreme the potential punishments are under federal law for health care fraud, it is critical that you work with an experienced federal health care fraud defense lawyer.
+Given how extreme the potential punishments are under federal law for health care fraud, it is critical that you work with an experienced federal health care fraud defense lawyer who has local expertise in federal courts.
 Whether your situation involves the FBI or any other federal agency, or whether you may only be a “witness” in a health care fraud case, or whether you have been accused of being more actively involved in a federal health care fraud conspiracy, the Law Offices of Jerod Gunsberg will aggressively defend any health care fraud-related charge based on our extensive experience in the Federal courts in Los Angeles, Orange County, and Riverside.